-Flea dermatitis, the most common pet allergy problem, can be cured by eliminating the fleas.
-This is done most effectively by using monthly, Flea preventives such as Activyl, Comfortis, Nexgard and Bravecto.
-Our Berkeley veterinarian may also prescribe antihistamines or other medicines to control your cats’ itchy skin while the flea medications take effect.
-It’s important to treat all pets in the household at the same time for fleas, even if the other pets have no skin issues, so that the fleas don’t just jump to the other pets.
+Flea dermatitis, the most common pet allergy problem, can be cured by eliminating fleas.
+This is done most effectively by using monthly, Flea preventives such as Activyl, Comfortis, Nexgard, and Bravecto.
+Our veterinarians may also prescribe antihistamines or other medicines to control your cats’ itchy skin while the flea medications take effect.
+It’s important to treat all pets in the household at the same time for fleas, even if the other pets have no skin issues so that the fleas don’t just jump to the other pets.

 Hives can be a cause of your dogs’ itchy skin.
 These raised welts are a common reaction to insect bites and stings as well as topical agents, such as flea shampoos or accidental exposure to insecticides.
 Hives generally respond well to antihistamines, such as Benadryl, administered under a veterinarian’s supervision.
 If the hives are caused by a topical agent, a thorough bath in warm, soapy water will also help.

 Our animal hospital feels strongly that treating pet allergies should be part of any pet wellness routine.
 Our clinic is equipped to diagnose and treat skin allergies in pets, and our animal hospital’s attention to pet dermatology can help you determine if your pet’s itchy skin is a reaction to something digested, fleas or an environmental factor.